 - Iron balance is regulated by absorption of iron rather than by excretion, because humans cannot actively excrete iron.
 Iron is absorbed from the small intestine.

 - The regulation of iron absorption and transport is complex; there seems to be an important role for hepcidin, a hormone secreted by the liver.
+Hepcidin has an effect on the transfer of iron into plasma from enterocytes, hepatocytes and macrophages.

 - Iron is lost from the body through sloughed skin cells and sloughed enterocytes from the gut, and through any form of blood loss.

-- A mature fetus has iron stores, which are required because breast-feeding does not meet the infant's iron requirements.
+- A mature fetus has iron stores, which are required because breastfeeding does not meet the infant's iron requirements.
 Low birth-weight babies lack this store.

 - Iron requirements increase at times of growth (early childhood and adolescence); during pregnancy and with menstruation.